jaredpar/jaredpar.github.io/_posts/2008-10-08-functional-c-providing-an-option-part-2.md

 In my [previous
 post](http://blogs.msdn.com/jaredpar/archive/2008/10/06/functional-c
--providing-an-option.aspx) I discussed creating an Option style construct for C#/.Net.??
-This post is a followup with the complete code snippet.??
-It???s been updated in response to several bits of feedback I received.??
+-providing-an-option.aspx) I discussed creating an Option style construct for C#/.Net.
+This post is a followup with the complete code snippet.
+It's been updated in response to several bits of feedback I received.
 Namely

   1. Option is now a struct vs. class
   2. Added equality metrics
-  3. Allowing implicit conversion T ???> Option<T>
+  3. Allowing implicit conversion T '> Option<T>

 As usual, this is available in the latest version of RantPack:
 <http://code.msdn.microsoft.com/RantPack>